Sagnac and Mashhoon effects in graphene: Model of rotating graphene

 We have the freedom to choose a separate tetrad with respect to which the intrinsic electron spin is defined.
 The spin equations take their simplest form in a tetrad that is co-moving with the laboratory frame but rotates about the axis of rotation with angular velocity $\Omega$.
 This tetrad is described in Appendix~\ref{app:Dirac} [see Eq.~\eqref{tetrad-v}], and it will also arise naturally in Sec.~\ref{sec:nonrel}\@.
 Accordingly, we adopt this tetrad throughout for the description of the intrinsic spin.
 In this tetrad, the spin projection along the rotation axis is conserved.

 The analysis of our approximation to the Dirac equation \eqref{Dirac-0} in a crystal in a rotating frame, presented in Appendix~\ref{app:Dirac}, shows that the effect of rotation on the intrinsic spin in the chosen tetrad takes a particularly simple form, identical to that for a free electron (see Eq.~\eqref{Pauli} and Ref.~\cite{Matsuo2011PRL}).
 This treatment of the electronic spin as that of a free electron is justified insofar as the spin remains largely decoupled from the band structure.
-However, to account for possible deviations from the free-electron case, we introduce an effective Land{\'e} factor $g_\Omega$ characterizing the spin–rotation coupling.
-In pristine monolayer graphene, this factor is expected to be close to 1, similarly to the effective magnetic Land{\'e} factor $g_B$, which is close to the value of 2 \cite{Menezes:2016irv, Prada:2021}.
-Just as the magnetic Land{\'e} factor, it may slightly depend on the orientation of the rotation axis relative to the graphene plane.
+However, to account for possible deviations from the free-electron case, we introduce an effective $g$-factor $g_\Omega$ characterizing the spin–rotation coupling.
+In pristine monolayer graphene, this factor is expected to be close to 1, similarly to the effective magnetic $g$-factor $g_B$, which is close to the value of 2 \cite{Menezes:2016irv, Prada:2021}.
+Just as the magnetic $g$-factor, it may slightly depend on the orientation of the rotation axis relative to the graphene plane.
 In other materials, where spin-orbit coupling or other band effects are significant, it may deviate substantially from this value.
-Additional aspects of this Land{\'e} factor are discussed in Appendix~\ref{app:Larmor}.
+Additional aspects of this $g$-factor are discussed in Appendix~\ref{app:Larmor}, where we also derive an approximate relation $g_\Omega = g_B - 1$.

 Under all these assumptions, Eq.~\eqref{graphene-rest-frame-K} can be generalized to describe rotating graphene as